Setasign/SetaPDF-Demos/public/demos/5-Signer/Ideas.md

 - [ ] In CMS Container and Document Security Store

 ## Various
-- [ ] Get Signature Fields And Values
+- [x] ~~Get Existing Signature Fields~~
 - [ ] Sign an Encrypted PDF Document
 - [ ] Sign And Encrypt
+- [ ] Validation (Proof of Concept)
 - [ ] Stamp annotation on all pages including actions to the last page with the real signature + closing signature (emulation of several appearances)
-- [ ] Validation (Proof of Concept)
 - [ ] Use Link annotations as place-holder for the signature field

 ## External Implementations/Modules